nicheplayer/TabularEditorDocs/te3/tutorials/new-as-model.md

 #### Adding a data source and tables

 Before you can import data to your tabular model, you have to set up one or more data sources.
 Locate the TOM Explorer, right-click on the "Data Sources" folder and choose "Create".
 For a model that uses compatibility level 1400 or higher, we have two options: Legacy and Power Query data sources.
-To learn more about th differences between these two types of data sources, [consult the Microsoft Analysis Services blog](https://docs.microsoft.com/en-us/archive/blogs/analysisservices/using-legacy-data-sources-in-tabular-1400).
+To learn more about the differences between these two types of data sources, [consult the Microsoft Analysis Services blog](https://docs.microsoft.com/en-us/archive/blogs/analysisservices/using-legacy-data-sources-in-tabular-1400).

 ![Add data source](https://user-images.githubusercontent.com/8976200/124598010-72db4280-de64-11eb-818a-e5793f061185.png)

 In this example, we will create a Power Query data source, which we will use to import a few tables from a SQL Server relational database.
-Once the data source is created, hit F2 to rename it and configure the data source using the Propery Grid as seen in the screenshot below:
+Once the data source is created, hit F2 to rename it and configure the data source using the Property Grid as seen in the screenshot below:

 ![Set data source properties](https://user-images.githubusercontent.com/8976200/124599856-71ab1500-de66-11eb-8ede-3a6272872734.png)